Israelrex9/Israelrex9/README.md

-- 👋 Hi, I’m Israel Rex, a Product designer and frontend engineer.
+- 👋 Hi, I’m Israel Rex, a Design Engineer.
 - 👀 I’m interested in Blockchain and AI projects.
 - 🌱 I’m currently learning User Interface Development
 - 📫 How to reach me; email at rex@xelmar.co